Part VI

 Honoring the work of Marshall Rosenberg.

-We often speak from fragmentation—our emotions say one thing, our words another.
+Often, you speak from fragmentation—your emotions say one thing, your words another.

 Nonviolent Communication is not just a way to be “nice”; it is a protocol for coherence.